Teenage (2013 American film): Plot

 The film documents the evolution of youth culture from the early twentieth century starting in 1904 until the end of WWII in 1945 when the concept of the "teenager" was developed.
 Youth culture and movements through four decades of evolution are examined as they emerged primarily in European countries.
 By the end of World War II, the new teenage demographic was recognised in 1945 with the publication by The New York Times of the "Teen Age Bill of Rights" by Elliot E. Cohen, which, among other things, asserted the youths' right to determine their future and control their lives.

+Background

 The film documents the history of German youth movements like the Wandervogel, the Hitler Youth, and the Swing Kids of Hamburg.
 It also examines the role young people played in the resistance against the Nazis, showcasing Sophie Scholl and her organisation White Rose, an anti-Nazi resistance group.
 As part of its retrospective into the early UK youth culture, the film looks into the lives of Brenda Dean Paul and the bright young things.
 American youth movements such as the flappers, victory girls and Boy Scouts are also included in the film.